KyleAMathews/blog/content/2014-04-16---new-beginnings/index.md

 of side-projects and books that have been accumulating.
 [Contact me](mailto:mathews.kyle@gmail.com) if you have interesting problems you'd like help with.

 I'm also back in the blogging game.
 I rebuilt this blog recently as a static site with a custom theme and new domain name.
-There's a number of topics technical and otherwise I'll be exploring here in future months.
+There's a number of topics, technical and otherwise, I'll be exploring here in future months.